anon-blue/anon.blue/README.txt

 PAGE-_FAULT_IN_NONPATED_AREAIng
 If this is the first time you have seen this stop errorororororor screen ,
 restart your computer.
 If this screen apperas again,follow these steps:
-If this computer you using is new computer please
+If this computer you using is new computer please ask somebody is good at comput er to fix it
+If this computer you using is old computer please change to a new one